OVERDRAFT PROTECTION (ODP)

 City Bank’s Overdraft Protection Service (ODP) * does not constitute an actual or implied agreement between you and City Bank.
 Nor does it constitute an actual or implied obligation of or by City Bank.
 This service represents a purely discretionary courtesy or privilege that City Bank may provide to you from time to time and which may be withdrawn or withheld by City Bank at any time without prior notice or reason or cause.

-1All fees subject to sales tax in New Mexico. *Occasional Overdraft Privilege OOPS is subject to approval.
+1All fees subject to sales tax in New Mexico. *Overdraft Protection (ODP) is subject to approval.
 Some restrictions do apply.